Ernest Scott Fardell

 The 1910 handbook for the Norfolk Miniature Rifle Association lists the Rev Canon Fardell as the point of contact for “Wreningham and District”.
 There is no reference to any active involvement.

 Canon Fardell’s son, Kenneth, joined the Royal Navy – and, in 1932, he officiated at Lt Cdr K M Fardell’s marriage to Avis Crosse, in London.
 However, in 1915, Canon Fardell wrote a letter of complaint to the First Lord of the Admiralty (then, Winston Churchill) protesting about the expenses of shipping the gear of his son, Lieut K M Fardell RN, from the China Station to Britain at the outbreak of war.
-Clearly, Canon Fardell considered this was a cost which should be born by the state.
+Clearly, Canon Fardell considered this was a cost which should be borne by the state.
 A note on the Admiralty file confirmed the expenses would be met.
 The correspondence now resides in the Churchill Archive.

 Cider Making and Canon Fardell